-The Rapid growth of mobile phone technology, particularly in rural areas in developing Asia, presents new and exciting opportunities for programme monitoring and surveillance.
+The Rapid growth of mobile phone technology, particularly in rural areas in developing countries, presents new and exciting opportunities for data collection, programme monitoring and surveillance.
 Through Rapid Asia’s mobile phone panel (m-panel®), programme KPIs can be monitored with a stronger link to real outcomes and with the added benefit of increased community ownership and involvement.

 Rapid Asia’s m-panel is a proven system that offers a simple solution with focus on cost effectiveness and stakeholder participation.